Be My Baby

-Background
+Background and lyrics

 "Be My Baby" was written by Phil Spector, Jeff Barry, and Ellie Greenwich at Spector's office in Los Angeles.
+Unlike other pop songs, the lyrics describe a woman vying for the attention of a man whom she infantilizes, a dynamic that is usually reversed.
+Music journalist Marc Spitz interpreted this "bold" subject matter as essentially "as much about power and control as it is about romance."

-Early in 1963, Spector auditioned a vocal group trio – composed of sisters Veronica (also known as "Ronnie") and Estelle Bennett with their cousin Nedra Talley – who were performing under the names "Ronnie and the Relatives" and "the Ronettes".
+Early in 1963, Spector auditioned a vocal trio — composed of sisters Veronica (also known as "Ronnie") and Estelle Bennett with their cousin Nedra Talley — who were performing under the names "Ronnie and the Relatives" and "the Ronettes".
 Impressed by Ronnie's lead on an impromptu performance of the 1956 hit "Why Do Fools Fall in Love", Spector offered an original song for the group to record, "Why Don't They Let Us Fall in Love".
 They recorded the song at Gold Star Studios, but Spector withheld its release, as he had felt that the group needed more time to refine their stage act.

-Spector, who had been struggling with marital issues, developed a romantic fixation on Ronnie at this time.
-Biographer Mick Brown surmised that Spector may have "intended 'Be My Baby' as an explicit declaration of his growing feelings for Ronnie", and that the song, in retrospect, served as a foreshadowing of their marriage, which lasted from the late 1960s through the early 1970s.
-(Note: As had been the tradition for his prior records, Spector included the words "Phil + Annette" – a dedication to his then-wife Annette Merar – that was inscribed onto the run-out groove of "Be My Baby".
-This practice ceased with the Ronettes' follow-up record, "Baby, I Love You".)
-Singer Darlene Love, who had recorded with Spector, said that "Be My Baby" was effectively a means for Spector to declare his love to Ronnie.
+Spector, then struggling with marital issues, had developed a romantic fixation on Ronnie at this time.
+Darlene Love stated that "Be My Baby" was a means for Spector to declare his love to Ronnie before he married her in 1968.
+It was his last record that had "Phil + Annette", referring to his then-wife Annette Merar, inscribed onto the run-out groove.